Gambit81/Rillson/README.md

 * Navigation

-    * Full responsive navigation bar including links provided for different section of the website: About, Practice, Mindful ME(home), Subscribe, Join US.
+    * Full responsive navigation bar including links provided for different section of the website: About, Practice, Mindful ME(home page), Subscribe, Join US.
     * The home page - Mindful ME - is always highlighted.
     * Whe the user scrolls through the website, the navigation bar is fixed and easily navigated.
 <br>